GlitchedMythos/se-widgets/phasmophobia_evidence_tracker/readme.md

-# Welcome to Phasmophobia Evidence V3.4
+# Welcome to Phasmophobia Evidence V3.5

+# Updated for Nightmare Update!

 I made this widget for anyone who uses StreamElements that plays Phasmophobia.
 To see how the widget works, please click the video below: